Luis-Perz/Luis-Perz.github.io/README.md

 Hello World for the Web

 # Description
-Creating my first repository for week 1
+Luis' repository for Hello World for the Web.
+Sprint 1 and 2.